luvuong-le/100-days-of-code/log.md

 ## Day 64: 12th of June 2020

 Created a todo with Svelte to get myself familiar with the basics before I start using it 👌

+## Day 65: 13th of June 2020

+Started on a Kanban Board project with Svelte, got a simple layout going... next step is to figure out how to do drag and drop 🤔